 Why Was Green Lantern Canceled After Just One Season?

-Despite positive reception and producer Bruce Timm on board, "Green Lantern: The Animated Series" only lasted one season on Cartoon Network.
+Despite positive reception and producer Bruce Timm on board, "Green Lantern: The Animated Series" only lasted one season — from 2012 to 2013 — on Cartoon Network.
 While pitting Hal Jordan (Josh Keaton) and the Green Lantern Corps against a vengeful AI, Aya (Grey DeLisle), seems fitting for today's industry, the short-lived show never really got its feet off the ground, and now we know why.

 Keaton reassured fans that the cancellation wasn't the result of a lack of support or low ratings, stating the merchandise situation was the nail in the coffin.
-Everyone on board "Green Lantern: The Animated Series" wishes Cartoon Network renewed them, as they wrote what became the series finale with more seasons in mind.
-However, the live-action movie simply proved too disastrous to overcome.
+Everyone who worked on "Green Lantern: The Animated Series" wishes Cartoon Network had renewed them, as they wrote what became the series finale with more seasons in mind.
+The live-action movie was simply too disastrous to overcome.

 DC has a Green Lantern problem